 “When John Kennedy made the announcement about sending people to the moon,” added Todd.
 “It wasn’t because it was going to be easy – it was hard!
 That has been a personal goal for me too.
 Everybody is enjoying themselves – really having a great time.
 What a perfect evening and the best part of my job is helping to create this kind of atmosphere.”

-OMSI and Oregon State Parks have more star parties scheduled on August 12 and September 21 at Stub Stewart State Park and Rooster Rock State Park along the Columbia River.
-And don’t forget the granddaddy of them all: the famous Oregon Star Party is held each August in the Ochoco National Forest near Prineville.
+OMSI and Oregon State Parks have star parties scheduled throughout the year, but the granddaddy of them all is the famous Oregon Star Party, held each August in the Ochoco National Forest near Prineville.

 about author Grant McOmie

 Grant McOmie is a Pacific Northwest broadcast journalist, teacher and author who writes and produces stories and special programs about the people, places, outdoor activities and environmental issues of the Pacific Northwest.
 A fifth generation Oregon native, Grant’s roots run deepest in the central Oregon region near Prineville and Redmond where his family continues to live.

 Is any of the information on this page incorrect?

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.